sayan2107/ipotato/README.md

 # ipotato_timer

-This is a simple application to create multiple stopwatch timers
+This is a simple application to create multiple stopwatch timers using mobx pattern

 ## Preview
 <p float="left">